CORPUZ-2024/mssp_analytics/README.md

 ## Notes

 This repository is intended to capture the data ingestion and validation workflow for the MSSP project plan.
-The analytic modules are designed to be extended with domain-specific logic for RADV, shared savings, PA metrics, and FHIR mapping.
+The analytic modules are designed to be extended with domain-specific logic for RADV, shared savings and PA metrics.